MimikSpecs/MAS0004/README.md

 Provide the GNU Core Utilities under the Mimik License ( MAS=0002 ) and philosophies.

+This follow the POSIX Man Pages for the applications see Man 1P instead of Man 1

 # Provided Applications

  - [ ] chcon, changes file security context